A 20 minutes scenic mini cruise! A great way to see the Unesco site Bryggen from the seaside on your way to Norwegian Museum of Fisheries.

 To secure your seat on selected departure, please meet up 10 minutes before departure.
 If you wish to change departure time, please meet up 10 minutes before.
 If there is space, you are welcome to board!

-If you order a one way ticket the ticket is only for the ferry Beffen.
-If you book a return ticket, the admission to Norwegian Fisheries Museum is included.
-Select the ticket on the desired date, and add return option and other extras and complete your booking.
+Select a ticket on the desired date, and add return option and other extras and complete your booking.
 The return ticket is valid on any departure on selected date.
 Please meet 10 minutes before departure.

-If you have a Bergen Card, you get a 10% discount on return tickets.
+If you have a Bergen Card, you get a 10% discount on return tickets incl. the museum.
 One discount per Bergen Card.
 A valid Bergen Card must be presented when boarding.

 |Season (6 May 2017 - 28 May 2017)|